Skip to Content

 We spent many day conducting research for this guide to Irish baby boy names and, surprisingly, we found more that start with ‘C’ than any other letter.

-Below, you’ll find everything from modern Irish boy names, like ‘Cillian’ to the more unique Irish boys names, like ‘Caolán’.
+Below, you’ll find everything from modern Irish boy names, like ‘Cillian’ to the more unique Irish names for boys, like ‘Caolán’.

 1. Conor